 What do you get a gin lover “other than more gin?” laughs Crystal Chasse, the beverage director of Talk Story Rooftop at the McCarren Hotel.
 “Glassware is always a go-to gift that I like to give.
 I typically like to gift either beautiful vintage glassware that I've found or a really unique modern variety, depending on the recipient.
 Unique vermouths are another top-notch gift!”

 There are gin books, infusion kits and bitters, all perfect for die-hard gin fans.
 And if all else fails, Jessica Balts, a bartender at FireLake Grill House & Cocktail Bar, recommends a gibson-themed gift basket.
 “I believe a gift basket with a bottle of gin, Bordiga Dry vermouth, and a jar of Sable and Rosenfeld’s Tipsy Onions would be a divine gift.”
+The tonic syrups in Jack Rudy Cocktail Co.’s Tonic Trio allow any gin enthusiast to customize their cocktails, which is why it tops our gift list.

 That said, "Nothing is going to make a gin lover happier than sharing good gin with good people,” says Jeremy Allen, the beverage director of MiniBar Hollywood.
 Below, find the best gin-themed gifts that bartenders love.